asterzik/mika/README.md

 ### 1. Setting Up the Environment

-1. Install Miniconda or Anaconda if you don’t have it already and activate it with
+1. Install conda e.g. using miniforge if you don’t have it already and activate it with
    ```bash
    conda activate
    ```